benoitlahoz/assembler-ui/content/components/geography/leaflet-map.md

 import type { Map, TileLayerOptions } from "leaflet";
 import type { LeafletBoundingBoxStyles } from "./LeafletBoundingBox.vue";
 import type { LeafletSelectionContext } from "./LeafletFeaturesSelector.vue";
+import type { LeafletControlsContext } from "./LeafletControls.vue";
 type L = typeof L;

 export { default as LeafletMap } from "./LeafletMap.vue";
 export { default as LeafletZoomControl } from "./LeafletZoomControl.vue";
 export { default as LeafletDrawControl } from "./LeafletDrawControl.vue";
+export { default as LeafletControls } from "./LeafletControls.vue";
+export { default as LeafletControlItem } from "./LeafletControlItem.vue";
 export { default as LeafletFeaturesEditor } from "./LeafletFeaturesEditor.vue";
+export { default as LeafletFeaturesSelector } from "./LeafletFeaturesSelector.vue";
 export { default as LeafletBoundingBox } from "./LeafletBoundingBox.vue";
 export { default as LeafletBoundingBoxRectangle } from "./LeafletBoundingBoxRectangle.vue";
 export { default as LeafletFeatureHandle } from "./LeafletFeatureHandle.vue";